Guide to Rad-hard vs. Rad-tolerant

 Chance of Malfunction

 While radiation-hardened parts are very unlikely to malfunction, radiation-tolerant parts are more susceptible to mission radiation levels and engineers must assume some likelihood that a rad-tolerant part will fail during the planned mission.
-Missions requiring a high degree of confidence in the resilience of components would be best served by radiation-hardened components.
+Missions requiring a high degree of confidence in the resilience of components would be best served by radiation-hardened electronic components.

 Engineers working with radiation-tolerant components need to build fault-tolerant systems so that, when operations of those ICs are corrupted by radiation, the system recognizes something has gone wrong and resets itself.